KXLT-TV: News operation

 Through a news share agreement in place since 2001, KTTC produces a half-hour prime time newscast on KXLT seen Sunday through Friday nights.
 Known as Fox 47 News at Nine, the program originates from a secondary set at the Bandel Road Northwest studios.
 It features a unique graphics package and news music theme that is different from KTTC.
 KXLT uses most of the NBC outlet's on-air personnel, but maintains separate news anchors who can report for KTTC.

-At some point in 2009, CBS affiliate KIMT (channel 3) added the market's second prime time local news show at 9 to its MyNetworkTV-affiliated second digital subchannel.
+In 2009, CBS affiliate KIMT (channel 3) added the market's second prime time local news show at 9 to its MyNetworkTV-affiliated second digital subchannel.
 This newscast could be seen for thirty minutes, competing with KXLT's broadcast.
 Eventually, the effort would be reduced to a five-minute weather cut-in featuring an updated forecast.
 On March 21, 2011, a day after KTTC performed an upgrade to high definition news production, KXLT completed the switch.
-With the change to HD came an updated set of graphics (still separate from the NBC station).
+With the change to High-definition television came an updated set of graphics (still separate from the NBC station).

-On July 28, 2014, KXLT debuted a weekday morning show known as Fox in the Morning (that is produced by KTTC).
+On July 28, 2014, KXLT debuted a weekday morning show known as Fox in the Morning (which is produced by KTTC).
 Airing for thirty minutes at 8 a.m., the program is formatted with news, weather, local features, and entertainment segments.
 Fox in the Morning is the area's only 8 a.m. newscast.
 Nicholas Quallich, anchor, and Ted Schmidt, meteorologist, have been with the show since its summer 2014 premiere.
 In June 2015, Tori Bokios, who joined channel 47 in January 2015, became the anchor of Fox 47 News at Nine.
 Amanda Hari is the newest member of the morning show, arriving in September 2015, replacing Bokios.
 In December 2016, Quallich left KXLT, leaving Hari and Schmidt to handle the morning news.
 Earlier in 2016, chief meteorologist Randy Brock left his post and went on to pursue a career in real estate.
 He said that part of his decision was to spend more time with his family.

 On September 27, 2019, Fox in the Morning broadcast its last show, with anchor Jack Keenan and meteorologist Ted Schmidt.
 The 30-minute slot for the morning was used to expand Fox 47 News at Nine to a one-hour broadcast in January 2020, anchored by Maddy Wierus and chief meteorologist Nick Jansen.

 The evening program on KXLT maintains its own graphics scheme and separate anchors from KTTC (except for weather segments), though the KTTC anchors do substitute when necessary.
 The NBC outlet also maintains an Austin bureau, within the Riverland Community College campus, on 8th Avenue Northwest.

 Subchannels

 KXLT-TV's transmitter is located in Grand Meadow Township, Minnesota.
-Since October 2025, the station is also rebroadcast by K30QY-D at Mason City, Iowa.
+Since October 2025, the station has also been rebroadcast by K30QY-D at Mason City, Iowa.
 The station's signal is multiplexed: